 The Chaudhari or Chaudhri are a tribal people who live in the west Indian state of Gujarat.
-They are recognized are Scheduled caste and are eligible are special public jobs and college admissions.
+They are recognized as a Scheduled Tribe and are eligible for special public jobs and college admissions.
 Most Chaudhari work as agricultural laborers.
 Others work as small artisans in their villages.
-As a tribal people and therefore outcastes, other Hindus tend to look down upon them.
+As a tribal people other communities tend to look down upon them.
 Illiteracy is a problem among the Chaudhari.
 Many of their villages lack modern conveniences.

 Where Are they Located?

 The primary language of the Chaudhari is Gujarti.

 The Chaudhari live in Gujarat in west India.
 A small number of them live in Maharashtra.

 The Chaudhari marry within their tribe but not within their clan.
 Families arrange marriages through negotiation.
 The prospective son-in-law serves the girl's father for a fixed period, after which the marriage is solemnized.
 Monogamy is the common form of marriage arrangement, though polygamy is also permitted.
 Living within extended families is common practice.

 All the sons get an equal share of the parental property, but the eldest son gains the father's title and the family home.
 The Chaudhari do not permit proprietary rights to women.
 On the fifth day after birth, the maternal uncle selects the name of the child.
 The dead are cremated, except for children and pregnant women, who are instead buried.